Eel Pie Island: Extent and access

-The ait is recorded in at least two distinct parts in detailed maps until the end of the 19th century; the west part was built up in height and measured 7.160 acre.
+The island is recorded in at least two distinct parts in detailed maps until the end of the 19th century; the west part was built up in height and measured 7.160 acre.
 Its named features were a large Boat House, the Island Hotel, a bowling green in the west and the Thames Electric & Steam Launch Works.
 The east end is marked with marsh plantation and liable to flood; it was in the same maps measured at 1.775 acre.
 Together the parts form the same isle as today.

 A bridge was proposed to Middlesex County Council or the Metropolitan Borough of Twickenham in 1889.
 A set of rope pulleys operated in the early 20th century for assisting transporting light goods.
-It was not until 1957 that the first bridge to the ait was built.
+It was not until 1957 that the first bridge to the island was built.

 Eel Pie Island Hotel

 The island was the site of the Eel Pie Island Hotel, originally a genteel 19th-century three-storey building that later hosted ballroom dancing during the 1920s and 1930s.
 In 1956, trumpeter Brian Rutland, who ran a local band called The Grove Jazz Band, started jazz sessions at the newly reopened hotel.
 Some time afterwards, Arthur Chisnall took over the running of the club and continued to promote various jazz bands and then, in the 1960s, rock and R&B groups.

 Famous names who performed at the dance hall between 1957 and 1967 include: